 And because I was dismissed from the KAMLOOPS FARMERS’ MARKET, I headed for RIVERSIDE PARK, right in the heart of Kamloops and drew these fine people who were working the BIKE VALET:

-In this blog post I want to send kudos to all those “other” farmers’ market managers who have and continue to warmly welcome and embrace me as a CARICATURIST-BUSKER, simply with a heartfelt smile and handshake, and without having the complications of a written application of any sort.
+In this blog post I want to send kudos to all those “other” farmers’ market managers who have and continue to warmly welcome me as a CARICATURIST-BUSKER, and have embraced me with a heartfelt smile and handshake, and without having the complications of a written application of any sort.

 And